The 15-year-old teenager who was shot in the head during a Miami Heat game celebration Thursday night is on the road to recovery, doctors said.

 Brandon’s stepfather, Daryl Denson, Sr., called shortly after the Heat’s victory to hear the news of his stepson’s shooting from his son. “[Daryl, Jr.] said, ‘Dad, Brandon just got shot in the head,'” Denson, Sr. said.
 “I’m like, ‘Shot in the head?’
 It didn’t register to me what he was saying because I’m emotionally charged about the game, and he just kept saying that and started crying, and I said, ‘I have to get there.'”

-The teen, an honor roll student, was transported to Joe DiMaggio Children's Hospital in Hollywood with the bullet still in his head.
+The teen, an honor roll student, was transported to the hospital with the bullet still in his head.
 Doctors were able to remove the entire bullet, and he is expected to make a full recovery.

-Brandon's doctor said he has never seen anyone recover from a bullet wound to the head so fast.
-"He's very fortunate in that the place where the bullet struck was just behind his ear," said Dr. Dean Hertzler.
-"It's one of the thickest parts of the skull."
+Brandon’s doctor said he’s never seen anyone recover from a bullet wound to the head so fast.
+“He’s very fortunate in that the place where the bullet struck was just behind his ear,” said Dr. Dean Hertzler.
+“It’s one of the thickest parts of the skull.”

-Daryl, Jr. said he is glad to see Brandon by his side again.
-"My brother was hurt and like, as a brother, you just feel something when someone gets hurt," he said, fighting back tears.
+Daryl, Jr. said he’s glad to see Brandon by his side again.
+“My brother was hurt and like, as a brother, you feel something when someone gets hurt,” he said.